Previous campaigns

 We would like to thank the ALCS members who joined together to write to their MP for the following campaigns.

 Copyright of a book gives the owner certain exclusive rights.
 This includes the exclusive right to issue copies of the work to the public, known as the ‘distribution right’.
 The owner can control distribution in terms of the first sale of their book, and ‘exhaustion of rights’ puts some limits on how far that control extends.
 This right means authors can control where their works are first sold and at what price.
 It’s crucial for exporting books around the world and ensuring UK authors benefit financially from those sales.
-If this framework changes, UK authors could lose any ability through copyright to manage global resale of their books, no matter where they are first sold.

-Together we requested that the Government maintains the current exhaustion model and avoids a change to an international regime which would be detrimental to authors’ incomes.
+We are firmly requesting that the Government maintains the current exhaustion model and avoids a change to an international regime which would be detrimental to authors’ incomes.

 Call for an increase to the Public Lending Right fund and support for authors' incomes in the upcoming budget